backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 - Most of the scanning requires setting up multiple cameras or a person going around the object to obtain multiple views and registering them in one refererence frame, camera calibration and constrained set-up where the object is placed.
 Any slight changes to the set-up may require calibration without which the registration errors quickly compound.

 More datasets in the table here https://arxiv.org/pdf/1502.03143.pdf

-> For physics simulation, articulations in the form of hinges and joints as well as collisions shapes of objects in the form of bounding volumes etc. are important.

 ### What should an ideal object dataset look like then?